nerves-project/nerves_system_rpi3a/README.md

 ## Bluetooth

 [BlueHeronTransportUART](https://github.com/blue-heron/blue_heron_transport_uart)
-supports bluetooth on the Pi 3A using `ttyS0`.
+supports Bluetooth on the Raspberry Pi 3 A+ or Zero 2 W using `ttyS0`.
 The details are similar to the [RPi Zero W] (https://github.com/nerves-project/nerves_system_rpi0/issues/224#issuecomment-913799838).

 ## Audio